-POSSIBLE PROBLEM SOLUTION(S) Incorrect motor speed selected (applies to 2-speed motors only) Maximum torque can only be developed when LOW motor speed (maximum hydraulic displacement) is selected.
+POSSIBLE PROBLEM SOLUTION(S) 11 Incorrect motor speed selected (applies to 2-speed motors only) Maximum torque can only be developed when LOW motor speed (maximum hydraulic displacement) is selected.
 12 Incorrect tong gear selected Maximum torque can only be developed when LOW motor gear is selected

-6.1 TONG RUNNING TOO SLOWLY
+6.2 TONG RUNNING TOO SLOWLY

-POSSIBLE PROBLEM SOLUTION(S) Obstruction in tong hydraulic circuit prevent- Inspect self-sealing couplings to ensure they are properly engaged 1 ing adequate flow The main hydraulic lines (supply and discharge) to the tong are obstructed.
-Remove and clean if required 2 Power unit is not producing adequate flow or pressure Troubleshoot power unit (see user's manual for power unit) 3 Tong motor is excessively worn and is leaking hydraulic fluid past the vanes Replace motor or rebuild as per OEM instructions 4 Bearings in gear train and rotary section are excessively worn Overhaul tong.
+POSSIBLE PROBLEM SOLUTION(S) 1 Obstruction in tong hydraulic circuit Inspect self-sealing couplings to ensure they are properly engaged Obstruction in tong hydraulic circuit preventing adequate flow The main hydraulic lines (supply and discharge) to the tong are obstructed.
+Remove and clean if required 2 Power unit is not producing adequate flow or pressure Troubleshoot power unit (see user's manual for your particular unit) 3 Tong motor is excessively worn and is leaking hydraulic fluid past the vanes Replace motor or rebuild as per OEM instructions 4 Bearings in gear train and rotary section are excessively worn Overhaul tong.
 See Section 5.8 of this manual for instructions for exposing the gear box and support roller assemblies.
-5 Shifter has malfunctioned and the tong is not shifting to high gear Inspect and repair shift mechanism as necessary Ensure hydraulic fluid meets McCoy specifications 6 Hydraulic fluid viscosity too high Ensure hydraulic fluid is appropriate for climatic conditions, especially during cold-weather operation 7 Bypass valve not functioning Check and repair
+5 Shifter has malfunctioned and the tong is not shifting to high gear Inspect and repair shift mechanism as necessary Ensure hydraulic fluid meets McCoy specifications 6 Hydraulic fluid viscosity too high Ensure hydraulic fluid is appropriate for climatic conditions, especially dur- ing cold-weather operation 7 Bypass valve not functioning Check and repair

-6.2 FAILURE OF JAWS TO GRIP PIPE
+6.3 FAILURE OF JAWS TO GRIP PIPE